ENCODE-DCC/atac-seq-pipeline/docs/input.md

 * [template](../examples/template_se.json) for single ended sample
 * [template](../examples/template_pe.json) for paired-end sample

 An input JSON file includes all input parameters and metadata for running pipelines.
-3) and 4) are optional so that our pipeline will use default values if they are not defined.
-However, 1), 2) and 3) are mandatory.
+Items 1), 2) and 3) are mandatory.
+Items 4) and 5) are optional so that our pipeline will use default values if they are not defined.
+However,

 * Mandatory

-    1) Reference genome.
+    1. Reference genome.
-    2) Input data file paths/URIs.
+    2. Input data file paths/URIs.
-    3) Adapters to be trimmed.
+    3. Adapters to be trimmed.

 * Optional

-    4) Pipeline parameters.
+    4. Pipeline parameters.
-    5) Resource settings for jobs.
+    5. Resource settings for jobs.

 Let us take a quick look at the following template JSON.
 A JSON file does not allow comments in it but we added some to help you understand each parameter.
 ```javascript